What is the latest on a Texas ban on elective surgeries? Following is a timeline of developments:

 Essentially, the Texas ban and related TMB emergency rules included these orders and definitions:

 - Medically unnecessary procedures prohibited.
 Executive Order GA 09 requires health care providers to postpone all procedures and surgeries which are not immediately medically necessary to correct a serious medical condition, or to preserve the life of a patient.
-In a press release, Texas AG Ken Paxton noted this includes routine dermatological, ophthalmological, and dental procedures, as well as most scheduled procedures that are not immediately medically necessary, such as orthopedic surgeries or abortions which are not necessary to preserve a mother’s life or health.
-The order is effective from March 22, 2020 through April 21, 2020
+In a press release, Texas Attorney General (AG) Ken Paxton noted this includes routine dermatological, ophthalmological, and dental procedures, as well as most scheduled procedures that are not immediately medically necessary, such as orthopedic surgeries or abortions which are not necessary to preserve a mother’s life or health.

 - Emergency rule defines non-urgent elective procedure.
 TMB’s emergency amendment adds language to clarify what constitutes a non-urgent elective procedure, referred to as “a continuing threat to the public welfare during the battle against COVID-19,” and any procedure where there is no anticipated short- or long-term impact on the patient (i.e. screening for non-life-threatening conditions, and most cosmetic surgeries).
 While some hospitals or health care facilities may use different terms to designate “elective” procedures, physicians are ultimately responsibility for determining whether postponement or cancellation will put a patient at risk for serious adverse medical consequences or death.

 - What’s a procedure?
 According to the TMB, a “procedure” does not include general physical exams, non-invasive diagnostic testing, lab tests, or obtaining samples for lab tests.